Republicans pitch religious, family values as gun violence solution

 “Tragedies like the events of this week are a mirror forcing us to ask hard questions, demanding that we see where our culture is failing,” Cruz said, also mentioning “social media bullying, violent online content, desensitizing the act of murder in video games, chronic isolation, prescription drug and opioid abuse, and their collective effects on the psyche of young Americans”

-In a recent Senate Judiciary Committee hearing, Sen. Mike Lee (R-Utah) wondered if “fatherlessness” is a common thread in mass shooters.
+In a recent Senate Judiciary Committee hearing, Republican Sen. Mike Lee of Utah wondered if “fatherlessness” is a common thread in mass shooters.

 “Why is our culture suddenly producing so many young men who want to murder innocent people?”
 Lee said.
 “It raises questions like, you know, could things like fatherlessness, the breakdown of families, isolation from civil society or the glorification of violence be contributing factors?”